OpenSpec Custom Schemas

 I built a few custom schemas to explore what different workflows could look like: openspec-schemas on GitHub.
 Let us look at what is in this repository.

-Not every project needs four artifacts.
+Not every project needs four artifacts we discussed above.
 For well-scoped, low-risk changes, the minimalist schema strips the workflow down to two: specs.md and tasks.md.

 Specs are authored as user stories with Given/When/Then acceptance criteria.
 Tasks follow directly from those specs.
 There is no separate proposal or design step.
 Details like tech stack and project constraints live in config.yaml, so the schema can stay lean without losing context.